seolinjung/Seodang/README.md

 And for the Korean Learners' Dictionary API, you'll have to visit their [Open API link](https://krdict.korean.go.kr/openApi/openApiInfo) and follow instructions there.

-You'll have to migrate settings for the SQLite databse, which you can do with
+You'll have to migrate settings for the SQLite database, which you can do with

 ```